l31g/coral/docs/final/markdown.md

 ### Front-End ###

-#### Lexer (scanner.mll) ####
+#### Lexer (scanner.mll) [Luis, Miguel] ####

-The lexer, an ocamllex program, is used to break down the source CORaL file into tokens or lexemes.
+The lexer, an OCamllex program, is used to break down the source CORaL file into tokens or lexemes.
 This process removes the comments and whitespace from the program.
 The lexer also reports a failure for any illegal characters.
 The list of different tokens the lexer recognizes is in the Appendix.

-#### Parser (parser.mly) ####
+#### Parser (parser.mly) [Shane, Molly, Luis, Brian, Miguel]####

-The parser, an ocamlyacc program, receives the token stream from the lexer and builds an AST using the CORaL grammar.
+The parser, an OCamlyacc program, receives the token stream from the lexer and builds an AST using the CORaL grammar.
 The parser contains the official CORaL grammar.

 ### Back-End ###

-#### Semantic Analyzer (semantic.ml) ####
+#### Semantic Analyzer (semantic.ml) [Molly, Brian, Miguel] ####

 The semantic analyzer, an OCaml program, takes the AST from the front-end and traverses it doing various types of checks: